eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 "Now, let's look at the innovative ways eBPF is being used outside the kernel.
 We're not just talking about small tweaks here and there; we're talking about some real game-changing applications.

-First up, we've got Qemu+uBPF, which is like giving Qemu a superpower to understand eBPF.
-This combination allows for all kinds of new functionalities in virtualized environments.
-There's even a video out there showing it in action.
+First up, we've got Qemu+uBPF, which is like giving Qemu a superpower to understand eBP.

-Then there's Oko, which gives Open vSwitch-DPDK a serious boost with BPF capabilities.
-It's like upgrading your toolkit; it just makes everything work better and smoother.
+Then there's Oko, which gives Open vSwitch-DPDK a serious boost with BPF capabilities..

 We also have Solana, which is taking smart contracts to the next level with userspace eBPF.
-Think high-speed transactions without the bloat of traditional systems.

 For the network folks, DPDK eBPF is where it's at for fast packet processing.
-We're talking lightning-fast speeds enhanced by the flexibility of userspace eBPF.

 And let's not overlook eBPF for Windows.
 Yes, Windows!
 Bringing eBPF toolchains and runtime over to the Windows kernel is no small feat, and it's opening doors for a whole new set of developers.